Treatment for sciatica

 Medications for Treatment of Sciatica Pain

-- The first line of treatment for sciatica nerve pain is often medications, whether prescription or non-prescription.
+• The first line of treatment for sciatica nerve pain is often medication, whether prescription or non-prescription.
 Among the most popular medications are pain relievers, muscle relaxants, and steroidal and non-steroidal anti-inflammatory drugs.
-The most commonly used medications for sciatica treatment may produce side effects that can be difficult for some people to tolerate.
-They usually fail to provide complete relief of symptoms.
+The most commonly used medicines for sciatica treatment may produce side effects that can be difficult for some people to tolerate.
+They usually fail to provide complete relief from symptoms.

 Spinal injections

-- The following line of treatment for sciatica nerve pain is often spinal injections, usually done with some steroid medication.
-Injections decrease swelling from inflammation around the involved nerves and diminish pressure and irritation.
-Although injections can be very effective when inflammatory swelling pressure is a significant cause of nerve irritation, they may be ineffective when the nerve is irritated by direct contact from a bone spur, disc herniation, or some other structure.
-Most doctors will limit the number of steroid injections for a given patient because when overused, steroid injections may cause relatively severe side effects.
+• The next line of treatment for sciatica nerve pain is often spinal injections, usually done with some steroid medication.
+Injections decrease swelling from inflammation around the nerves and diminish pressure and irritation.
+When inflammatory swelling and pressure irritate a nerve, injections may work well.
+However, if a bone spur, a herniated disc, or something else irritates the nerve, they might not work.
+Most doctors will limit the number of steroid injections for a given patient because, when overused, steroid injections may cause relatively severe side effects.

 Physical Therapy Treatment for Sciatica Pain

-- Surgical treatment of sciatica pain should only be considered a last option when everything else has failed.
+• Surgical sciatica pain treatment should only be considered a last option when everything else has failed.
 The vast majority of sciatica sufferers can recover without surgery.
-Still, in cases of severe disc herniation or rupture, severe degenerative spinal arthritis, or in cases where a cyst or tumor is producing pressure on one or more of the nerve roots that form the sciatic nerve, surgical intervention may be the only option that will potentially provide long-term relief of sciatica symptoms.
-Note surgery is not a reliable permanent cure for sciatica.
+Surgical intervention may be the only way to get long-term relief from sciatica symptoms in cases of severe disc herniation or rupture, severe degenerative spinal arthritis, or when a cyst or tumor is putting pressure on one or more of the nerve roots that make up the sciatic nerve.
+Note that surgery is not a reliable permanent cure for sciatica.

-In the long run, natural remedies for sciatica-like acupuncture, home remedies, and daily exercises, are the best treatment for sciatica that typically provide better overall results than other forms of treatment for sciatica pain.
+In the long run, natural remedies for sciatica, like acupuncture, home remedies, and daily exercises, are the best treatments for sciatica and typically provide better overall results than other forms of therapy for sciatica pain.

 If you feel pain in your lower-middle back when you bend or stretch, radiating down to your legs, you might be experiencing sciatica.